 Madagascar is one of the poorest countries in the world with over 70 percent of population living below the poverty line.
 Madagascar’s economy depends on agriculture (shrimps, spices, coffee, cacao, cotton, tobacco are the most important products), ecotourism and mining (graphite, chromie).
 After years of stable growth, the country faced a military coup in 2009.
 As a result, the economic activity slowed down substantially, tourism revenues dropped and financial aid for the country was halted.
 Yet, as democracy and order return to Madagascar, tourism and foreign direct investments are recovering and increasing expectations of fast recovery.
 This page provides - Madagascar GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Madagascar GDP Annual Growth Rate - actual data, historical chart and calendar of releases - was last updated on January of 2018.
+Madagascar GDP Annual Growth Rate - actual data, historical chart and calendar of releases - was last updated on April of 2018.